 To participate in the DSN Global 100, a company need only submit a net revenue number validated by the CEO and certified by a qualified agent.
 DSN does not request confidential financial documents.
 DSN respects the financial privacy of all direct selling companies, asking that a company only reveal the annual revenue number that will allow it to be placed in the ranking.

 What is the purpose of the Revenue Certification Form (RCF)?

 In an effort to further ensure the integrity of the Global 100 list, DSN instituted the Revenue Certification Form, or RCF.
 The RCF requires all private companies to have their revenue number validated by the CEO and certified by a qualified agent (either at the applicant company or an outside independent source).
 DSN believes any company performing in a manner warranting identification and recognition as one of the Global 100 companies would proudly share its revenue number in a manner deemed fair to all.

 Why isn’t Value-Added Tax included in the revenue number?

-The information requested on the RCF is for net sales revenue before commissions and without value-added tax (VAT).
+The ranking criteria is net sales revenue from direct selling operations before commissions and without value-added tax.
 The VAT, from DSN’s perspective, is certainly an integral part of the salesperson’s life; however, it is not a part of the corporate revenue as we track it.

 Why aren’t some companies I know of on the list?